SolarEnergyRacers/solar_car_control_system/docs/CHECKLIST_HW_SW.md

 ### Driver Screen

-- [ ] Switch on from engineering display with driver display button
+- [ ] Switch between engineering and with driver display (button next screen)
-- [ ]

 Simulate by switching on switch board: